SylviaifyX/Todo/README.md

 *   Bonus (Optional): Implement additional features, such as marking tasks as completed or editing task names.
 Add animations or transitions to make the user experience more engaging.
 *   Ensure the application is responsive and works well on different screen sizes.

-Skill: HTML, CSS, and vanilla JavaScript
+# Skill : HTML, CSS, and vanilla JavaScript